 - Submission of annual accounts to the Trade and Companies Register

-- Retention of accounting documents for 10 years.
+- Retention of accounting necessary papers for 10 years.

 - The directors/managers of a company mustprepare theannual accounts as per the regulatory framework of accounting.

 - The currency for the preparation of annual accounts is, in general, the currency of the share capital.